UHBiocomputation/UH-biocomputation-web/content/pages/08-SOP-nonadmins.rst

 Fork the sources and make the changes
 -------------------------------------

 Since non admins do not have write access to the repository, they must fork the repository on Github before proceeding.
 One must be signed in to Github to fork a repository.
-Once signed in, you can navigate to the repository they intend to fork and click on the fork button in the top right corner as shown in the image below:
+Once signed in, one can navigate to the repository they intend to fork and click on the fork button in the top right corner as shown in the image below:

 .. image:: {filename}/images/github-fork.png
     :target: {filename}/images/github-fork.png
     :alt: fork a repository

-Once the fork is complete, you will have a copy of the repository under your username, as shown in the image below:
+Once the fork is complete, one will have a copy of the repository under one's username, as shown in the image below:

 .. image:: {filename}/images/github-fork-complete.png
     :target: {filename}/images/github-fork-complete.png